martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 WT_STREAM_DATA_BLOCKED capsule as a session error.

-# Negotiation
+# Negotiation {#negotiation}

-If these capsules are merged into the main specification {{WTH3}}, the use of these capsules will be negotiated along with the use of WebTransport over HTTP/3.
+If the use of flow control capsules are merged into the main specification
+{{WTH3}}, their use will be negotiated along with the use of WebTransport over HTTP/3.
+This is the simplest approach.

-Alternatively, if this remains as an extension, new HTTP/3 settings will be needed to negotiate the use of these features.
+Alternatively, if this remains as an optional extension, new HTTP/3 settings will be needed to negotiate the use of these features.
 In the abstract, we could define settings that carry initial values for the three variables that are controlled by the session-level flow control capsules defined here.
 The presence of any of those settings would indicate that these limits will be respected if the capsule is sent.

 Both peers need to indicate the setting before these capsules apply.
 If only one peer advertises any of these settings, that might indicate that they are